jonathanfady/restructure/README.md

 The `Bitfield` type maps a number to an object with boolean keys mapping to each bit in that number, as defined in an array.
+The endianness of the number is ignored, as the bitfield is read and written one byte at a time (e.g. little endian is assumed).
+Each byte is read **MSB first** !
 You can also use an Array type with a fixed length to describe long bitfields that don't fit in a number type.
 When you define a bitfield in a Struct, the key provided will be ignored and the results Map will contain the flags directly as keys.